awsdocs/amazon-personalize-developer-guide/doc_source/filter-real-time.md

 print("Filter ARN: " + filter_arn)
 ```

-Record the filter ARN for later use\.
-To verify that the filter is active, use the [DescribeFilter](API_DescribeFilter.md) operation before using the filter\.
-For more information about the API, see [CreateFilter](API_CreateFilter.md)\.
-For more information about filter expressions, including examples, see [Creating filter expressions](filter-expressions.md#creating-filter-expressions)\.

 ------
 #### [ SDK for Java 2\.x ]

-The following `createFilter` method shows how to create a filter with the AWS SDK for Java 2\.x\.
-The method returns the ARN \(Amazon Resource Number\) of the new filter\.
-Pass the following as parameters: an Amazon Personalize service client, a name for the filter, the dataset group where you want to create the filter, and the filter expression\.
-For more information about filter expressions, including examples, see [Creating filter expressions](filter-expressions.md#creating-filter-expressions)\.

 ```
 public static String createFilter(PersonalizeClient personalizeClient,